 Ready to tour Yufuin with us?
 Let’s go!

 Yufuin is actually not too far from Beppu (20 miles/33 km), it takes about 50 min by car and 1 hour 20 min by train.
 If you take the train from Beppu you will need to transfer at Oita Station (大分駅).
-Even though switching trains could be a hassle sometimes, one of the most interesting experience for us while traveling in Japan is riding on all different types of trains.
+Even though switching trains could be a hassle sometimes, one of the most interesting experiences for us while traveling in Japan is riding on all different types of trains.

 The scenery along the train ride was very soothing and therapeutic with forest views and rice fields as the train rolls through the hills.